usgs/wdfn-blog/content/users.md

 conduct research for a project.

 # #EnGageWithUSGS
 Connect with us!
+Follow us on [Twitter](https://twitter.com/USGS_water) and [Instagram](https://www.instagram.com/usgs_streamgages/).
 When you engage with us, we learn from you how you currently use our data.
 Developing these relationships with our users helps us identify which user group(s) you might relate to.
 While these three user groups have helped us focus on designing around a user's workflow, sometimes we need to consider other important factors as well.
 We check in with users to understand your familiarity with a scientific concept or the urgency with which you